-The Artix Java runtime uses the Java logging utility, java.util.logging.
+Overview The Artix Java runtime uses the Java logging utility, java.util.logging.
 Logging is configured in a logging configuration file that is written using the standard java.util.Properties format.
 To run logging on an application, you can specify logging programmatically or by defining a property at the command that points to the logging configuration file when you start the application.

-Default logging.properties file

-The Artix Java runtime comes with a default logging.properties file.
+Default logging.properties file The Artix Java runtime comes with a default logging.properties file.
 The logging.properties file is located in your ArtixInstallDir/java/etc directory.
 This file configures the output destination for the log messages and the message level that is published.
 The default logging.properties file configures the Artix Java loggers to print log messages of level WARNING to the console.
 You can use this file without changing any of the configuration settings or you can change the configuration settings to best suit your application.

-Logging feature

-The Artix Java runtime includes a logging feature that you can plugin to your client or service to enable logging.
-The following configuration enables the logging feature:

-For more information, see "Logging Message Content" on page 65.
+Logging feature The Artix Java runtime includes a logging feature that you can plug in to your client or service to enable logging.
+The following configuration enables the logging feature: <jaxws:endpoint> <jaxws:features> <bean class="org.apache.cxf.feature.LoggingFeature"></bean> </jaxws:features> </jaxws:endpoint> For more information, see "Logging Message Content" on page 73.
 Where to begin?

-If you want to run a simple example of logging without the need to understand everything about logging, follow the instructions outlined in a "Simple Example of Using Logging" on page 54.
+If you want to run a simple example of logging without the need to understand everything about logging, follow the instructions outlined in a "Simple Example of Using Logging" on page 62.
 For more information on how logging works in the Artix Java runtime, read the entire chapter.